janfri/regtest/README.md

 can extract data with Ruby.

 You write Ruby scripts with samples.
 Run these and get the sample results as results files besides your scripts.
-These are normally in YAML format.
 Check both the scripts and the results files in you Source Code Management System (SCM).
 When you run the scrips on a later (or even previous) version of your code a simple diff show you if and how the changes in your code or environment impact the results of your samples.

 This is not a replacement for unit testing but a complement: You can produce a lot of samples with a small amount of Ruby code (e.g. a large number of